Brandin Cooks Player Prop Bets for NFL Week 9 | Houston vs. Miami 11/7/2021

 Matchup vs. Miami

-- Cooks is averaging 60.5 receiving yards per game in two career matchups against the Dolphins, 60.5 more than his receiving yards prop bet over/under for Sunday's game (0.0).
+- Against the Dolphins, Cooks has averaged 60.5 receiving yards per game in his two career matchups, 8.0 fewer than his over/under for Sunday's game.

 - Cooks has caught a touchdown pass versus the Dolphins once, but did not have multiple TDs in that game.